kunigami/kunigami.github.io/blog/_posts/2017-10-02-polymorphic-recursion-in-ocaml.md

 ---
 layout: post
 title: "Polymorphic Recursion in OCaml"
-tags: [data structures, ocaml, parametric polymorphism, Purely Funcional Data Structures, structural decomposition, universally quantified type]
+tags: [data structures, ocaml, parametric polymorphism, structural decomposition, universally quantified type]
 ---

 In Chapter 10 of *Purely Functional Data Structures*, Okasaki describes recursive types that are non-uniform.
 In this post we'll learn more about these types, how to implement them in OCaml and see an example by studying the implementation of *Random Access Binary Lists* using such a construct.